timothylimyl/robotx_od_pipeline/robotx_generation/README.md

 ![im](generated_image.jpg)

-## Final note
+#### e.
+Final note

-All of the generated images are transfer to the `train` folder in the 2D Object Detection Pipeline and labelled.
+All of the generated images are transfer to the `train` folder in the 2D Object Detection Pipeline and labelled for training.

+## Characterising Uncertainty:

+#### a.
+Generating images that are unseen by the training process.

+The folder of images can be found in `test_set_uncertainty` which consist of 40 images, each image contains 3 objects of interest.

+#### b.
+Get data on ground truth

+We will need to compare the Ground Truth coordinates of the midpoint of the bounding box versus the coordinates of the predicted.
+Ground truth coordinates is taken from labelling using `labelImg` and the coordinates information is stored in the folder `test_uncertainty_gt` as `.xml` files.
+All the ground truth information in `.xml` files are converted to a single `.csv` file using `xml_to_csv.py`.

+#### c.
+Get data on predictions (Inference on trained model)

+The model predictions was taken from the [2DOD Pipeline](https://github.com/timothylimyl/robotx_od_pipeline).
+In the google drive of the pipeline, there is a folder `use_for_inference` which consist of image folders for inference.
+By running inference through all images from `2DOD_Pipeline/use_for_inference/test_set_uncertainty` by running the script `2DOD_Pipeline/inference_uncertainty.ipynb`, we compiled the bounding box predictions into a `.csv` file `2DOD_Pipeline/use_for_inference/coordinate_predictions.csv`.

+**Please read through the inference script `inference_uncertainty.ipynb`, there are written comments there that will help you understand what is the script doing.**

+#### d.
+Computation of error

+Now that we have the ground truth and predictions of bounding box position, a script was written to parse the data (`uncertainty_characterisation.py`)